 Study of the development of correctional systems.
 Includes an analysis of current correctional practices with an overview of various correctional philosophies.
 Supervisory methods of correction such as probation and parole are discussed.
 Involves field visits to correctional settings.
 Fall.
-Prerequisite: CCJ 101 (or CCJ 230).

 CCJ 415.
 Criminal Justice Policy and Administration.
 3.